iammor11/iammor11/README.md

 > ### 🔹 Skorboard
 > One of my notable projects includes developing a real-time, multi-league, socket-based web app for a US client.
 This application provides live updates for **MLB, NHL, NFL, NCAAF, CBK, and NBA league** matches, showcasing my ability to handle high-traffic and real-time data processing, including team and player stats, schedules, favorites and account management.

+> ### 🔹 Hammerloop
+> I built a web app in NextJS for both workers and employers, with a NodeJS backend and PostgreSQL database.
+It is a job platform that connects workers and employers across construction and other blue-collar trade industries.

+> ### 🔹 Big League Construction Supply and Fastening Specialists
+> I developed a custom Node.js integration server for two USA based construction and distribution companies, integrating Acumatica ERP with Track-POD using APIs and webhooks.
+Automated delivery order creation and real-time synchronization of delivery confirmations, driver comments, signatures, and proof-of-delivery images, reducing manual work and improving delivery visibility.

 > ### 🔹 The PSL Info
 > A real-time cricket site for the **Pakistan Super League** with live scores, player stats, and standings, built with Next.js and Node.js.

+> ### 🔹 NED International Alumni of North America
+> I translated a Figma design into a pixel-perfect, fully responsive site in NextJS with dynamic content fetched from JSON files stored in AWS S3.

 > ### 🔹 Other Projects
 > I have also worked on projects including Verifiable Letter (Online Letterhead), Leafgistics (Logistics Company), Panoptesan (Driver Management App), Washapp (Laundry Partner), FictionGenie (Multilingual Storybooks for Kids), GetContentAI (Create AI-based Content Creation) and many more individual web apps.